On proper splinters in positive characteristic: Lifting and descending the splinter property

 where the composition is the identity.
-This proves that the bottom-left arrow $-\circ \eta_{\pi \circ F}$ is surjective.
-As in the splinter case, we deduce that $-\circ \eta_F$ is surjective, i.e., that $Y$ is $F$-split. \end{proof}
+This proves that the bottom-left vertical arrow $-\circ (\pi \circ F)^\sharp$ of \labelcref{eq:diagram} is surjective.
+As in the splinter case, we deduce that $-\circ F^\sharp$ is surjective, i.e., that $Y$ is $F$-split. \end{remark}